 A: Yes, you can submit a proposed program to promote the use of electric vehicles by your employees as a "Primary Measure" in an alternative commuter benefit proposal pursuant to Option 4A.
 To comply with the Program by means of Option 4A, in addition to implementing an EV program or incentive, you must also offer two secondary benefits (see the guidance on Option 4).
-Alternatively, you may propose an electric vehicle program by means of Option 4C.
+Alternatively, you may propose an electric vehicle program that you design for review by the Air District by means of Option 4C.